Joshua Jones (TV series): Episode list

-Home Media releases
+Home media releases

 VHS

 One VHS volume of the series was self-distributed by S4C Video Classics for Wales, known as "Gee Ceffyl Bach a Thair Stori Arall".
-This VHS contained the same four episodes from the Horseplay VHS, albeit in Welsh.
+This VHS contained the same four episodes from the Horseplay VHS, but in Welsh.

 Two VHS volumes were released in the United Kingdom by BBC Video.
 The first volume - "Horseplay", released on 15 June 1992, contained the episodes "Horseplay", "Haywire", "Treasure", and "Boomer".
 The second volume - simply titled "Joshua Jones 2", was released on 5 July 1993, and contained the episodes "Tortoise", "Sting", "Spook", and "Plum Crazy".